mucsci-students/2023fa-420-NoPointers/README.md

 # 2023fa-420-NoPointers

-In order to run this game inside of the source dirctory (2023fa-420-NoPointers-develop\src) run the "Game.jar" file with  java -jar .\Game.jar
+In order to run this game inside of the source directory (2023fa-420-NoPointers-develop\src) run the "Game.jar" file with  java -jar .\Game.jar
 This iteration was designed for pretty much any modern terminal that allows ascii escape codes and UTF-8 characters.

 Word Wizards - Spelling Bee Game